lucasgfoli/Gestao-Facil/docs/4-Projeto-Solucao.md

 <code>

-CREATE TABLE IF EXISTS usuario(
+CREATE TABLE IF NOT EXISTS usuario(
 	id_usuario INTEGER NOT NULL AUTO_INCREMENT,
     cpnj_usuario INTEGER NOT NULL AUTO_INCREMENT,
     nome VARCHAR(100) NOT NULL,